Vomiting During Pregnancy

 Anyone is at risk for a foodborne illness, but pregnant women are especially at risk because pregnancy weakens the immune system.
 And as a result, it becomes harder for your body to fight off bacteria and germs.

-Symptoms include those similar to morning sickness, such as nausea and vomiting.
+Symptoms include those similar to morning sicknesses, such as nausea and vomiting.
 But unlike morning sickness, foodborne illnesses can cause other symptoms like headaches, body aches, and even a fever.
 These symptoms develop shortly after eating contaminated food maybe within 24 to 48 hours.

 The best way to protect yourself is to fully cook meats.
 Also, refrigerate foods shortly after cooking, wash all fruits and vegetables, and avoid unpasteurized juice, eggs, or milk.